Creative Wireless Speakers: ZiiSound DX Series

 ZiiSound D5x, ZiiSound D3x and ZiiSound DSx are a series of modular wireless one-piece speakers and subwoofers launched under the pure wireless modularity range, in May 2011.
 These speakers are intend as an alternative to fixed speakers units, these modular devices allow users to connect multiple speaker and subwoofer units.

 Each speaker unit can be positioned together in one location and programmed to function as left/middle/right channels, or broken apart to be placed in different rooms, playing from the same music source.
 Up to three of the same speaker model can be connected wirelessly with a ZiiSound DSx wireless subwoofer to form a 3.1 wireless speaker system.
 Unofficially, a user is able to form up to a 3.4 configuration.

 ZiiSound T6 2.1 Wireless Speaker

-The ZiiSound T6 is modeled after the highly acclaimed GigaWorks T3 (Rated 9/10 by TrustedReviews.com).
-It is t targeted at users requiring compact speaker system with surround sound capabilities for movies and gaming.
+The ZiiSound T6 is modeled after the GigaWorks T3.
+It is targeted at users requiring compact speaker system with surround sound capabilities for movies and gaming.
 Digital 5.1 audio is enabled via USB with 5.1 decoder software like PowerDVD.
 The Swivel-Speaker-Array design of the satellite speakers also provide with a wider soundstage by manually rotating the top portion of each satellite, which are also wall-mountable.

 The corresponding subwoofer delivers deep, tight bass in a portless, compact enclosure, and can be further enhanced by placing it against a wall.

 The ZiiSound T6 comes with an extended volume dial for switching between music sources with AUX-in connectivity, an infrared remote, a Bluetooth USB Transmitter and a Bluetooth Transmitter for iPhone/iPod.